-I did promise you weird things to do in London and this place certainly delivers.
-Although it’s a bit further out of the city you can easily take the tube to Walthamstow central and experience something that can only be described as completely mad.
+I did promise you a weird thing to do in London and this place certainly delivers.
+Although it’s a bit further out of the city you can easily take the tube to Walthamstow Central and experience something that can only be described as completely mad.
 A psychedelic amalgamation of neon signs ad art works collected by a very enthusiastic owner.
 It’s completely bizarre and infectiously insane.
 Be sure to check out the industrial brew bars next door for great local ale and cider!

 3. Ballie Ballerson

 An indoor ball pit for adults with a bar.
 Need I say more?
 Ballie Ballerson is in one of the trendiest spots in London, Shoreditch.
 Go at night to sip a retro cocktail and swim in a see of colourful balls.

 Head to the Breakfast Club nearby the next day for the best hangover cure known to man.
 A full English breakfast!

 4. Get tropical at Kew Gardens

 Ok so London isn’t known for it’s balmy weather, but the Victorians came up with a clever solution to cure the general grumpiness we all get from the continuous drizzle.
 A massive greenhouse!
 The grounds at Kew Gardens are enough reason to visit alone, but the tropical greenhouses are where to be when it’s raining in London.
 There are different sections filled with exotic plants from all over the world.
 Around Christmas there are quirky light shows that give it a whole new dimension.